quay/quay/docs/openshift-authentication.md

 Note that you do not need to modify the cluster `OAuth` resource to support this configuration.

+### Troubleshooting ###

+#### invalid_request: The request is missing a required parameter, includes an invalid parameter value, ... ####

+This may be because Quay is asking for a different redirect URL to the one you annotated the *ServiceAccount* with.

+Have a look at the `redirect_uri` parameter in the URL to figure out what Quay is asking for, and compare it against the annotation.

+You can get more information about failed OAuth attempts from the Pods in the `openshift-authentication` namespace.

+Keep in mind these configuration variables affect the `redirect_uri`:

+- PREFERRED_URL_SCHEME
+- SERVER_HOSTNAME

+## Quay WITH OpenShift ##

+You can still use an OpenShift OAuth service from an externally hosted Project Quay instance.

 ## Configuration using the Quay Config App ##

 > TODO

-## Externally Hosted Quay ##

-You can still use an OpenShift OAuth service from an externally hosted Project Quay instance.

 ### Configuration Reference ###